F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-create.rst

 Scenario #1: Creating a WAF Policy
 ==================================

-This page shows you how to create a new Advanced WAF Policy from scratch and manage some entities additions.
+This page shows you how to create a new F5 BIG-IP Advanced WAF Policy from scratch and manage some entities additions.

 Pre-requisites
 --------------

-- BIG-IP version 16.1 or newer
+- F5 BIG-IP version 16.1 or newer
 - Credentials with REST API access

 On Terraform: